Audubon Nature Institute

 The Audubon Nature Institute manages many museums and parks around the New Orleans area.

-The Audubon Nature Institute (American English: /'ɑːdubən/) is a family of museums and parks dedicated to nature based in New Orleans, Louisiana.
+The Audubon Nature Institute (American English: /'ɑːdubən/) is a family of museums and parks dedicated to nature based in New Orleans, Louisiana, US.

 The facilities include the Audubon Zoo, Audubon Aquarium, Audubon Louisiana Nature Center, Audubon Park, Woldenberg Riverfront Park, Freeport-McMoRan Audubon Species Survival Center, Audubon Center for Research of Endangered Species (ACRES), Audubon Wilderness Park, and Audubon Coastal Wildlife Network (CWN).
 Collectively, prior to COVID, there were 2 million annual visitors.

 History

 1800s (Decade)

 View of a part of Audubon Park with period-specific housing in the background.

 The Audubon family of nature sites and facilities began with Audubon Park - once home to Native Americans - and later, to New Orleans' first mayor, Étienne de Boré.
 He founded the nation's first commercial sugar plantation here, when New Orleans was still part of Spanish colonial Louisiana; and developed its first granulated sugar through a process invented by Norbert Rillieux, a local free man of color.

 The land did not fall into public hands until 1850, when a philanthropist willed the property to the city.
 During the US Civil War, the location alternately hosted a Confederate military camp and a Union hospital.
 In 1866, it was the activation site for the 9th Cavalry Regiment, the "Buffalo Soldiers," whose defense of the United States' western frontier made an indelible mark on America's African-American heritage.

 Site improvements made for the World's Industrial and Cotton Centennial Exposition of 1884 (Louisiana's first World's Fair) laid the foundation for an urban park.
 The city had designated the land for this purpose in 1871; and in 1886, city planners changed the park's name from Upper City Park to Audubon Park.
 This was in tribute to artist/naturalist John James Audubon who painted many of his famed Birds of America in Louisiana.

 A governing board was appointed by the city in 1894 to find the best way to develop the land; and by the turn of the century, development had been entrusted to landscape architect John Charles Olmsted.
 Olmsted's family firm had risen to prominence for its design of New York City's Central Park, and New Orleanians soon watched their own scenic retreat materialize from Louisiana swamp land.